andrewrk/zig-general-purpose-allocator/README.md

  * OK for performance cost for these mechanisms.

  * Rogue memory writes should not harm the allocator's state.

+ * Cross platform.
+Allowed to take advatage of a specific operating system's features, but should work everywhere, even freestanding, by wrapping an existing allocator.

+ * Compile-time configuration, including:
+   - Whether the allocatior is to be thread-safe.
+If thread-safety is disabled, then the debug allocator will detect invalid thread usage with it.
+   - How many stack frames to collect.

 ## Goals for Other General Purpose Allocators But Not This One